swiftgurmeet/coursera-getting-and-cleaning-data/CodeBook.md

 * STANDING
 * LAYING

 3. Rest of the fields are means of the set of data collected from the original dataset for each subject and activity.
+Only the fields containing `mean` or `std` in the name were retained.
+The column names correspond to the name of the original measurement feture, simplified by converting to lower case, removing dashes and brackets and changing the prefixes `t` and `f` to `time` and `frequency` respectively.
 The original dataset and its description are found at:[UCI HAR Dataset](http://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions "UCI HAR Dataset")
 * timebodyaccmeanx
 * timebodyaccmeany
 * timebodyaccmeanz